Thoughtful and sensitively designed to support the bereaved in time of loss

 “Everyone’s experience of grief is completely unique,” says Katie Brown, PSYT’s Head of Content.
 “We were careful to make sure the user journey isn’t too structured or prescriptive, instead giving lots of ways for people to explore the available tools, as they need, at their own pace, and to come to their own conclusions.”

-Grief Works is now available for iOS (Android to come) on the App Store.
+Grief Works is now available for iOS and Android on the App Store and Google Play Stores.
 The app offers a freemium version, with subscription options ranging from 3 months support for £49.99 or £199.99 for lifetime access, to access all the course sessions and full suite of tools.

 For further information, trial access to the app, interviews, or hi-res images: